mmailhos/vectorlite/README.md

 ## Contributing

-Contributions welcome.
-Please ensure all tests pass and maintain the performance characteristics outlined above.
+Contributions are welcome!
+Please feel free to submit a Pull Request.